cdellacqua/express-knex-typescript-template/README.md

 ## Quick start

 Inside the project root directory open a shell and run:
-- `docker-compose up -d` to start the Redis and PostgreSQL containers
+- `docker-compose up -d` to start the PostgreSQL container
 - `npm run build` to build the typescript source files
 - `npm run migrate` to run all the pending migrations
 - `npm run seed` to seed the database with test data